billy-le/billyle.dev/src/content/posts/self-hosting-my-website-with-coolify-a-tutorial.md

 ![coolify onboarding - server page](../../../public/images/blog/self-hosting/coolify-app-website.png)

-Keep your Coolify page open for the next part as we still need to tinker with it.
+Keep your Coolify page open for the next part as we still need to tinker with it later.

 ## Proxy domain from Cloudflare to Coolify